MojoAuth/mojoauth-blog/content/hashing-passwords-in-nodejs/index.md

 # Conclusion

 As per the [verizon Data Breach Investigations Report](https://www.verizon.com/business/resources/reports/dbir/), passwords are responsible for 81% of the data breaches.
 A strong hashing algorithm is recommended to save the passwords in the database.
 It can save you from a lot of trouble.

 We at MojoAauth want to take application security one more step ahead.
-That's why we provide [Passwordless Authentication](https://mojoauth.com/blog/passwordless-is-future/) Solution.
+Give a try to our [Passwordless Authentication](https://mojoauth.com/blog/passwordless-is-future/) solution which provide a secure and hassle free authentication experience to your customer.